 - Resource Efficiency.
 Provides a list of suggestions for making your virtual environment more efficient, for each type of virtual object (CPU, Memory, and Storage).
-Clicking the Optimize links opens the Optimizer Main View dashboard, which allows you to optimize your environment, as necessary. - Highest Impact Changes.
-Provides an overview of changes with the highest impact on your environment. - VMs with the Highest CPU Utilization.
+Clicking the Optimize links opens the Optimizer Main View dashboard, which allows you to optimize your environment, as necessary. - · Highest Impact Changes.
+Provides an overview of changes with the highest impact on your environment. - VMs with CPU Problems.
 Provides a list of virtual machines experiencing the highest CPU utilization.
-Clicking a virtual object to drill down and investigate the issues in more details. - VMs with the Most Memory Utilization.
+Clicking a virtual object to drill down and investigate the issues in more details. - VMs with Memory Problems.
 Provides a list of virtual machines experiencing the highest memory utilization.
-Clicking a virtual object to drill down and investigate the issues in more details. - VMs with the Highest Network Transfer Rate.
+Clicking a virtual object to drill down and investigate the issues in more details. - VMs with Storage Problems.
+Provides a list of virtual machines experiencing the highest storage utilization.
+Clicking a virtual object to drill down and investigate the issues in more details. - VMs with Network Problems.
 Provides a list of virtual machines experiencing the highest network transfer rate.
-Clicking a virtual object to drill down and investigate the issues in more details. - VMs with the Most Storage Utilization.
-Provides a list of virtual machines experiencing the highest storage utilization.
 Clicking a virtual object to drill down and investigate the issues in more details.